merkle-open/terrific-micro/README.md

 Render Modules
 ==============

-Within your `pages`, you can render your `modules` with one of the following commands.
+Pages are meant to be compositions of your modules.
+Within your `pages`, you can render a `module` with one of the following commands.

 Render the Example module.